 Warning: ALWAYS promptly treat low glucose.
-Glucose at or below 3.1 mmol/L (55 mg/dL) indicates significant hypoglycaemia (very low glucose).
-If left untreated, this could lead to seizures, loss of consciousness or death.
+Glucose at or below 55 mg/dL indicates significant hypoglycemia (very low glucose).
+If left untreated, this could lead to seizure, loss of consciousness or death.
 Follow your healthcare provider's recommendations for treatment.

-When your sensor glucose value is at or below 3.1 mmol/L (55 mg/ dL), your Dexcom Sensor will send the value to your Pod.
+When your sensor glucose value is at or below 55 mg/dL, your Dexcom Sensor will send the value to your Pod.
 The Pod will sound an Advisory Alarm to let you know that your glucose is very low.
-You can acknowledge the alarm from your Controller.
-See "13.6 Advisory Alarm list" on page 176.
+You can acknowledge the alarm from your Controller or smartphone.
+See "13.6 Advisory Alarm List" on page 189.

-Note: This alarm will occur again if another sensor glucose value of 3.1 mmol/L (55 mg/dL) or lower is received after the initial Advisory Alarm was acknowledged.
+Note: This Alarm will occur again if another sensor glucose value of 55 mg/dL or lower is received after the initial Advisory Alarm was acknowledged.

-Note: This Advisory Alarm will only stop repeating after a glucose value of 3.2 mmol/L (55 mg/dL) or greater is received.
+Note: This Advisory Alarm will only stop repeating after a glucose value of 56 mg/dL or greater is received.
 You may silence this Advisory Alarm for 30 minutes by acknowledging the onscreen message.